Cooper: A Tribute to Luxury Items

 Transformation … Or “Out to Prove, I’ve Got Nothing to Prove”

-Posted in Uncategorized on January 8, 2010 by lindsaydschuette
+Posted in Uncategorized on January 8, 2010 by Lindsay

 One year ago, to the day, I was wandering the beach of Sayulita, Mexico, in a passionate search of baby sea turtles to potentially kidnap … or turtlenap, if you will.
 In addition to tanning by day, “swimming” by night, surfing, running, laughing, writing, eating my weight in guacamole, “fishing,” shopping, reading, eating my weight in fresh tortillas, “lobster diving,” boating, drinking icy Mohitos, and dancing with any Latino I could get my hands on, I spent a lot of time thinking.